Trebouzul/gite-glaise/README.md

 ## To do
 - [ ] improve dependencies automation (make script ?)
 - [ ] check what is in bower.json (as it was made automatically without me understanding anything I was doing)
+- [ ] continuous integration and deployment ?

 ## Inspiration and improvements